danmwallace/ansible_microsoft_tools/readme.md

 ## Installing Azure Arc + DFE (Common use case)

 The easiest way to run the playbook is likely to modify the included `install-arc-and-mde.sh` script.
-There, you can easily modify the variables to suit your specific requirements, then just run the script via `bash run-playbook.sh`
+There, you can easily modify the variables to suit your specific requirements, then just run the script via `bash install-arc-and-mde.sh`

 Alternatively, from the `ansible_microsoft_tools` folder you can run the following command in terminal:
 ```